Frank-Wang225/gitskills/readme.txt

-Creating a new branch is quick and simple.add git is a very good. git is good .
+Creating a new branch is quick and simple.add git is a big very good. git is good .